-Have you ever had those nights when you tossed and turned throughout the night but couldn't get a wink of sleep?
-You must remember waking up groggy and lethargic due to lack of sleep, with no will to carry out different tasks, and every little thing triggering your mood.
+Have you ever had those nights when you tossed and turned throughout but couldn't get a wink of sleep?
+You must remember waking up groggy and lethargic, with no will to carry out different tasks, and every little thing triggering your mood is due to lack of sleep.

-This zombie-like occurrence refers to a phenomenon named 'sleep deprivation,' and its consequences, like sleep disorders, can be far more harmful than you think.
-It can easily alter the way that we think and act.
+This phenomenon named 'sleep deprivation,' and its consequences, like sleep disorders, can be far more harmful than you think.
+It can easily alter your mental and physical health.

 By familiarizing yourself with the causes, signs, and symptoms of sleep deprivation, you can prevent the disease from creating havoc in your life.